molgenis/molgenis/docs/guide-explore.md

 - Collapse limit - number of fields that a initialy show on the default cards
 - Default filters - list of comma separated table fields that a show a filters

-The settings table can be readed from the dataexplorer by selection the setting action in the toolbar (or via the navigator or using emx)
+The settings table can be readed from the dataexplorer by selection the setting action in the toolbar (or via the navigator or using emx).